List of One Life to Live characters introduced in the 1990s: Luna Moody

-Darlene "Luna" Moody is a fictional character on the American soap opera One Life to Live.
-Susan Batten played the role from January 1991 until August 1995, with appearances in 1996, 2002, September 26, 2003, October 22, 2003, November 3 to 12, 2003; December 10, 2003, December 17 to 22, 2003, December 31, 2003, 2004, and 2012.
+Darlene "Luna" Moody is a fictional character on the American soap opera One Life to Live, played by actress Susan Batten.
+She debuted on-screen during the episode airing on September 13, 1991 as the first character to be introduced to the series by executive producer Linda Gottlieb and head writer Michael Malone.
+Batten departed the role on August 28, 1995 when the character was killed off.
+Batten would later make appearances in 1996, 2002, September 26, 2003, October 22, 2003, November 3 to 12, 2003; December 10, 2003, December 17 to 22, 2003, December 31, 2003, 2004, and 2012.

 Luna is a funny, intelligent woman who is a Southern new-age Goddess worshiper.
 She believes in crystals, horoscopes and auras.
 She arrives in Llanview by parachute and falls in love with Max Holden.
 Max's eyes are set on Blair Cramer, so they decide to become business partners and open up a health spa called Serenity Springs.
 During that time, Max tells Luna that nothing romantic can happen between them.
 Luna starts her own radio show called "Love Line."
 In that time, she begins receiving poems and love letters from a guy named Suede Pruitt.
 Suede escapes from prison and makes his way to see Luna and ask for her help.
 He tells her he is innocent, so Luna consults the Goddess, who tells her he is telling the truth.
 Suede is accused of murdering his wife, Deborah, who looks like Luna.
 Suede tells Luna that Deborah's father, Marcus, is the killer.
 Max, Luna and Suede plan to set Marcus up to tell the truth.
 Max is shot and rushed to the hospital; Luna has to go into a trance to save him.
 After she saves him, he professes his love to her.
 They marry in December 1993 and she helps Max with gambling problems.
 Luna saves Al from death and gets struck by a car.
 She is paralyzed, but eventually regains the ability to walk.
 In May 1995, she has twins, Francis Thomas and Leslie Diana.
 Luna's brother is in danger with a gang called the Arrows, which leads to her getting shot in the stomach in the crossfire.
 She survives surgery, but later becomes feverish and dies in Max's arms.